Oussamabh242/SandboxedV2/README.md

 # Introduction

 This repository provides a Docker-based environment to run and test user-submitted code against predefined problems.
-It supports multiple programming languages using isolated containers.
+It supports Python and TypeScript languages using isolated containers.

 ## How to Run